Louis Braille: Honors and tributes

 The immense personal legacy of Louis Braille was described in a 1952 essay by T. S. Eliot:

 Perhaps the most enduring honor to the memory of Louis Braille is the half-conscious honor we pay him by applying his name to the script he invented – and, in this country [England], adapting the pronunciation of his name to our own language.
 We honor Braille when we speak of braille.
 His memory has in this way a security greater than that of the memories of many men more famous in their day.

 Braille's childhood home in Coupvray is a listed historic building and houses the Louis Braille museum, which contains a portrait miniature of him by Lucienne Filippi.
 A large monument to him was erected in the town square which was itself renamed Braille Square.
 On the centenary of his death, his remains were moved to the Panthéon in Paris.
 In a symbolic gesture, Braille's hands were left in Coupvray, reverently buried near his home.

 Statues and other memorials to Louis Braille can be found around the world.
 He has been commemorated in postage stamps worldwide, and the asteroid 9969 Braille was named for him in 1992.
 The Encyclopædia Britannica lists him among the "100 Most Influential Inventors Of All Time".

 A Google Doodle for Louis Braille's 197th birthday in 2006 was shown on Google's homepage, spelling "Google" in braille.

 The 200th anniversary of Braille's birth in 2009 was celebrated throughout the world by exhibitions and symposiums about his life and achievements.
 Among the commemorations, Belgium and Italy struck 2-euro coins, India released a set of two commemorative coins (Rs 100 and Rs 2), and the USA struck a one dollar coin, all in Braille's honor.

 World Braille Day is celebrated every year on Braille's birthday, 4 January, since 2019.

 In popular culture

 Because of his accomplishments as a young boy, Braille holds a special place as a hero for children, and he has been the subject of a large number of works of juvenile literature.
-Other appearances in the arts include the American TV special Young Heroes: Louis Braille (2010); the French TV movie Une lumière dans la nuit (2008) (released in English as The Secret of Braille); and the dramatic play Braille: The Early Life of Louis Braille (1989) by Lola and Coleman Jennings.
+Other appearances in the arts include the American TV special Young Heroes: Louis Braille (2010); the French TV movie Une lumière dans la nuit (2008) (A light in the night released in English as The Secret of Braille); and the dramatic play Braille: The Early Life of Louis Braille (1989) by Lola and Coleman Jennings.
 In music, Braille's life was subject of the song Merci, Louis, composed by the Halifax singer-songwriter Terry Kelly, chair of the Canadian Braille Literacy Foundation.
 The Braille Legacy, a musical which tells the story of Louis Braille, directed by Thom Southerland and starring Jérôme Pradon, debuted at the Charing Cross Theatre in April 2017.